frankhillard/shifumi-cameligo/README.md

 The result of the session is automatically computed once all rounds have been played.

-The smart contract provides an on-chian view for retrieving the session information:
+The smart contract provides an on-chain view for retrieving the session information:

 - the status of a session (Inplay, Winner, Draw)
 - winners for each round